 And then we wait.
 We wait for God to reveal Himself to us as only He can.
 Nobody wants to pray to a phony, artificial, unreal god.
 Nobody.
 We want to feel and relate to a God we know.
 After all, He knows us.
 He knows our thoughts and our actions better than we even know ourselves.
 Nobody knows us as well as God…so we can all stop pretending and be real about who we truly are.

-We overestimate our own abilities when we neglect prayer.
+We overestimate our abilities when we neglect prayer.
 And we grossly underestimate the power of the Enemy.
+Prayer is vitally important and is not as difficult as one makes it out to be.